vittominacori/erc1363-payable-token/docs/index.md

 function onApprovalReceived(address owner, uint256 value, bytes data) external returns (bytes4)
 ```

-_Whenever an ERC-1363 tokens `owner` approved this contract via `approveAndCall`
-to spent their tokens, this function is called.
+_Whenever an ERC-1363 token `owner` approves this contract via `approveAndCall` to spend their tokens, this function is called.

 NOTE: To accept the approval, this must return
 `bytes4(keccak256("onApprovalReceived(address,uint256,bytes)"))`